-On top of wearing sunscreen and protective clothing, employees taking breaks in the shade, natural or artificial, or use personal protective equipment (PPE) to create shade directly on the body.
-An example of this would be a large brimmed hard hat, or a hat with an attachable brim.
+On top of wearing sunscreen and protective clothing, employees should take breaks in the shade or use personal protective equipment (PPE) to create shade directly on the body.
+An example of this would be a large-brimmed hard hat or a hat with an attachable brim.

 Lastly, it's important not to forget sun protection for the eyes.
-Malignant melanoma, a form of deadly skin cancer, can often be found in the eye.
-Wearing sunglasses with UV protection can prevent this.
+Wearing sunglasses with UV protection can prevent malignant melanoma, a form of deadly skin cancer often found in the eye.